Mona, tellme - AI-assisted analysis 🧠

 We recommend running !mona up on a regular basis to get the latest updates and features.

-That means, if you plan on using openai and/or openaiagents, you'll need to install the corresponding libraries for each Python version you plan on using with mona.
+That means, if you plan on using openai, openaiagents and/or anthropic, you'll still want to install the corresponding libraries for each Python version you plan on using with mona, even though openai and anthropic now have a direct HTTPS fallback path.

 For example: